KrabbenhoftLab/genome_annotation_pipeline/README.md

 When starting a new run, your directory structure should look like this:

 - ANNOTATION_DIR_BOTTLEROCKET/CLUSTER
+  - GENOME_DIR
+    - GENOME_FILE
-  - GENOME_DIR/GENOME_FILE
+  - RNA_DIR
-  - RNA_DIR (containing RNA-seq FASTQ files listed in RNA_FILES)
+    - RNA-seq FASTQ files listed in RNA_FILES
   - scripts directory (from this repository)
-  - genome-annotation executable (from this repository)
+  - `genome-annotation` executable (from this repository)
   - config.txt (from this repository)

 To see help options, run `./genome-annotation -h`.